ellipticaldoor/ai_search_project/README.md

 # AI search project

-An artificial intelligence that collects the dark blue squares.
-Also the gui is an experiment for minimalistic and responsive interfaces.
+An artificial intelligence that collects the dark blue squares with is a minimalistic and responsive interface.

 ## Download